 Meth is a popular illicit drug due to its euphoric effects.
 In addition to being extremely addictive, meth can cause physical effects, including meth sores.

 Meth sores are open wounds that occur on the skin of people who regularly use meth.
 These open sores appear differently depending on their cause, whether due to picking or a burn from the hot pipe used to smoke meth.
 They can look like mosquito bites, acne breakouts, pus-filled sores, and burns on or around the lips.

 According to The Meth Project, meth sores occur due to:

-People who use meth regularly also have poor immune systems because meth suppresses white blood cells that fend off germs, viruses, and bacteria.
-Less white blood cells mean a weaker immune system and a higher risk of skin infections.
+A worsening immune system – Meth can weaken one’s immune system by suppressing white blood cells that fend off germs, viruses, and bacteria.
+Fewer white blood cells mean a weaker immune system and a higher risk of skin infections.

 The Recovery Village surveyed 2,135 American adults who formerly or currently use methamphetamine.
 The majority of those who participated (93%), experienced many health issues, many of which were severe.
 Heavy meth use increases a person’s risk for all methamphetamine-related health issues.
 In particular, heavy meth users are:

 - 4.4 times more likely to have meth mouth

 - 3 times more likely to have broken teeth